Sell-Side Hates AmEx, So Why Should You Love It?

 However, that should come as no surprise, given that both Citigroup (C) and JPMorgan (JPM) reported higher provisioning charges in the Cards segment.
 In a recent article on Citi, we note that most indicators show that credit losses have bottomed out, and the US banking sector has probably reached a point where Cards-related provisions should begin to rise.

-More importantly, the $219mn reserve build-up was mainly driven by healthy loan growth.
+More importantly, the $219M reserve build-up was mainly driven by healthy loan growth.

 Source: Company data

-In other words, if a company’s loan portfolio grows by 14% y/y in a 2%-growth rate economic environment, it is reasonable to expect a moderate up-tick in provisioning charges.
+In other words, if a company’s loan portfolio grows by 14% y/y in a 2% growth rate economic environment, it is reasonable to expect a moderate up-tick in provisioning charges.

-Additionally, higher provisions were partly offset by a 40bps increase in the company’s net interest margin.
+Additionally, higher provisions were partly offset by a 40 bps increase in the company’s net interest margin.

 Source: Company data

-It is also worth mentioning that AmEx’s cost of risk is near historically-low levels.
+It is also worth mentioning that AmEx’s cost of risk is near historically low levels.

 Source: Bloomberg